 I actually went on a day where the gates were closed.
 So I walked a trail slightly down until I saw a brown steel bridge and and wooden fence.
 Here you will see a bench, big rocks or you can stand and still witness the most perfect view of Barcelona.

-Directions: Take Metro L5 (Blue Line) to the El Carmel station.
-From there, it's a bit of a walk uphill to reach the Bunkers del Carmel.
+Getting there: Take Metro L5 (Blue Line) to the El Carmel station.
+From there, it’s a bit of a walk uphill to reach the Bunkers del Carmel.
 The journey is worth it for the breathtaking views.

 Until next time, adios! <3